 Either way, ensure secure cloud storage, robust search, and future integration paths.

-Step 2: Define a lightweight taxonomy (don’t overcook it)
+Step 2: Decide how you'll organize your contracts (don’t overcook it)

 -